 The route begins at Ballycastle with the roads rising into steep glen country before becoming gentler once the top of the Antrim plateau is reached.

 Cycling east from Ballycastle into Ballypatrick Forest is a relatively demanding ride but the roads are quiet and the scenery marvellously forested.
 Look out for the Vanishing Lake which is signposted and close by the roadside.
-The descent into Cushendun provides miles of downhill freewheeling – check your brakes!
+The descent into Cushendun provides miles of downhill freewheeling – check your brakes before travelling.

 The twin villages of Cushendun and Cushendall nestle into the hilly coastline and provide good provisioning stops before you climb back into the heart of the Antrim Glens from Cushendall to Armoy.
 Look out for fairy mounds and hills – ancient neolithic burial grounds, sometimes topped with a perfectly round copse of trees.